tristanlatr/WPWatcher/README.md

 </p>

+Wordpress Watcher is a wrapper for WPScan that manages scans on multiple sites and reports by email.
+Automate scans and get notified when vulnerabilities, outdated plugins or other risks are found.

 ## Features
   - Scan **multiple sites** with WPScan
   - **Parse WPScan output** and divide the results in *"Alerts", "Warnings", "Informations" and eventually "Errors"*